wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

 ## Web app creation on the Azure Management Portal

 The first step in creating your app is to create the web app via the [Azure Management Portal](https://manage.windowsazure.cn).

 1. Login to the [Azure Management Portal].
 1. Click **New** at the bottom of the page, then click **Compute**, ** Website**, and **Quick Create**.
 Provide a **URL** for your  Website and select the **Region** for your  Website.
 Finally, click **Create  Website**.

     ![Select Quick Create  Website](./media/web-sites-php-create-web-sites/select-quickcreate-Website.png)

-6. Configure Git publishing for your newly created web app by following the instructions at [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).
+6. Configure Git publishing for your newly created web app by following the instructions at [Continuous deployment using GIT in Azure Web App](/documentation/articles/web-sites-publish-source-control).

 ## Application Overview